kee-org/browser-addon/.github/ISSUE_TEMPLATE/valid-actionable-issue.md

 Thank you for following these guidelines - it will help us to keep each discussion focussed in a single place and improve the project more quickly.

-(*) Note that sensitive issues should always be addressed via a private contact - see https://forum.kee.pm for how to do this.
+(*) Note that sensitive issues should always be addressed via a private contact - e.g. using the Security tab on GitHub.